balena-io/balena-cli/doc/cli.markdown

 at the source directory.
 This will be the default behavior in an upcoming major version release.
 For more information, see 'balena help push'.

+#### --sequential, -S

+Run builds sequentially when pushing to a local mode device.
+This can be helpful when pushing to a particularly resource constrained device, or when pushing a resource intensive build.

 # Settings

 ## settings